fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/New-AzureRmDataLakeStoreItem.md

 # New-AzureRmDataLakeStoreItem

 ## SYNOPSIS
-Creates a new file or folder in Data Lake Store.
+Creates a file or folder in Data Lake Store.

 ## SYNTAX